-Note 6 - Other Financial Items
+Note 7 - Other Financial Items

 YEARS ENDED DECEMBER 31

-(\$ in millions) 2020 2019
+(In USD million) 2021 2020

-Foreign exchange loss (6.7) (15.6)
+Foreign exchange gains/(losses) (7.0) (6.7)

+Mark-to-market of financial investments and marketable securities 1.9 (5.2)

-Gain on subordinated debt restructure 42.2 -
+Gain on debt restructuring 42.2

-Other items, net (2.4) (1.7)
+Other items (1.8) 2.8

-Total other financial items, net 33.1 (17.3)
+Total other financial items (6.8) 33.1

-Other financial items represent generally predominantly foreign exchange gains and losses on an intercompany loan balance denominated in Norwegian Kroner.
+Foreign exchange losses include foreign exchange gains and losses on an intercompany loan balance denominated in Norwegian Kroner.
 The intercompany loan is held in a USD functional entity, while the corresponding intercompany debt is held in a Norwegian Kroner functional entity.
 The financial impact of the entity with Norwegian Kroner functional currency is classified as other comprehensive income.
+Mark to market of financial investments and marketable securities, include the mark to market of our investment in KLX Energy Services Holdings Inc. and our interest rate caps agreements.

-In second quarter 2020 we recorded a non-routine gain of \$42.2 million which resulted from our debt restructure, which is discussed in note 16.
+In second quarter 2020 we recorded a non-routine gain of \$42.2 million which resulted from our debt restructure, which is discussed in note 17.